High Holy Days 2024 | Livestreaming | Giving | Contact Us

 Central Synagogue’s commitment to Jewish learning and values permeates daily life in the Nursery School and is a focal point of our curriculum and our children’s experiences.

-Enrichment is provided by Amy Martin, our Judaic Specialist, and we offer a three-fold approach.
+Our Judaic studies are offered in a three-fold approach.
 Children learn about Shabbat, the cycle of Jewish holidays throughout the year, and Jewish values, with particular emphasis on tikkun olam (repairing the world), tzedakah (righteousness, often referred to as charity), hachnasat orchim (welcoming guests), and g’milut chasadim (acts of kindness).

 As children learn about these and other Jewish values, they come to understand that even at their young age, they can make a difference through their words and actions.
 They develop a dawning awareness that they have the power to create change—from repurposing and recycling materials that we collect in our school’s recycling center, Curiosity Central, to feeding the hungry and homeless, to embracing and embodying the concepts central to social justice.